 A centuries-old nation, Armenia was the first country to adopt Christianity as its official state religion in 301 A.D.
-Throughout the centuries, Armenians have maintained their faith, even during 70 years of oppressive Soviet rule.
+Throughout the centuries, Armenians have maintained their faith, even during 70 years of oppressive Soviet rule, and often at great cost.
 Today, despite the dual blockades imposed by Turkey and Azerbaijan, Armenia continues to show its resilience.
 According to the World Bank, since independence "Armenia's economy has undergone a profound transformation" and "sustained growth, ambitious growth, as well as inflows of capital and remittances that have created a market-oriented environment."
 Imagine the impact of Armenia's democratic and economic reforms if it was not blockaded.
 Paid agents for Azerbaijan and Turkey have criticized Armenia for maintaining an open border and economic relations with Iran yet fail to mention the fact that Armenia is blockaded on its western and eastern borders by Turkey and Azerbaijan.
 They also fail to mention the centuries-old Armenian presence in Iran and other realities that leave Armenia no choice.
 It is ironic to hear criticism from countries like Turkey, which flaunt U.S. sanctions policy, with impunity, on a massive scale.
-Armenia, meanwhile, continues to work with the U.S. government as evidenced by the extradition of the former head of a Turkish American lobbying group that ran the Texas-based Turquoise Council of Americans and Eurasians as well as the Assembly of the Friends of Azerbaijan.
+Armenia, meanwhile, continues to work with the U.S. government as evidenced by the extradition of the former head of a Turkish American lobbying group that ran the Texas-based Turquoise Council of Americans and Eurasians, as well as the Assembly of the Friends of Azerbaijan.
 In 2015, it was reported that an all-expenses-paid trip to Azerbaijan for 10 Members of Congress and 32 staffers by these groups was "secretly funded by Azerbaijan's state-owned oil company" to the tune of \$750,000 and in violation of U.S. congressional rules.

 The United States has spoken clearly about the need for Turkey to lift its more than 20-year blockade of Armenia and establish diplomatic relations, both of which are also required under international treaties.
 Despite Turkey's public commitment to normalize relations without preconditions, as evidenced by the signing of the Protocols between Turkey and Armenia under international auspices in October 2009, the Turkish government failed to do so.
 Instead of moving forward, Turkey delayed consideration and sought to add new conditions.
 Moreover, working in tandem with Turkey, Azerbaijan torpedoed the Protocols signed with Armenia.
-Azerbaijan also continues its blockade of Armenia and Artsakh in lock-step with Turkey.
-While Azerbaijan does not qualify for and is not a WTO member, Turkey is and its barriers to Armenia trade including the blockade completely contradicts and undermines WTO principles let alone what is expected from a supposed U.S. ally.
-Therefore, the Assembly recommends report language urging the U.S. to pursue trade actions beyond the recent and overdue lifting of GSP status for Turkey in both U.S. and Armenia's interests.
-In addition, the Assembly also urges report language requiring a full accounting of the steps the Administration is taking and the responses therein to eliminate the Turkish and Azerbaijani blockades.
-Finally, we believe that the provisions of the Humanitarian Corridor Act (which blocks assistance to countries that block U.S. humanitarian aid) should be broadened to preclude any and all assistance to

-Turkey and Azerbaijan so long as they blockade Armenia.
+Azerbaijan also continues its blockade of Armenia and Artsakh in lockstep with Turkey.
+While Azerbaijan neither qualifies for nor is a member of the WTO, Turkey is a member of the latter, yet Ankara's barriers to Armenia trade, including its blockade, completely contradict and undermine WTO principles.
+Therefore, the Assembly recommends report language urging the U.S. to pursue trade actions beyond the recent and overdue lifting of GSP status for Turkey in both the United States' and Armenia's interests.
+In addition, the Assembly also urges report language requiring a full accounting of the steps that the Administration is taking and the responses therein to eliminate the Turkish and Azerbaijani blockades.
+Finally, we believe that the provisions of the Humanitarian Aid Corridor Act (which blocks assistance to countries that block U.S. humanitarian aid) should be broadened to preclude any and all assistance to Turkey and Azerbaijan so long as they blockade Armenia.